rileyscool/PirateSpeak/README.md

 # PirateSpeak

-PirateSpeak is a simple tool that converts regular text into the playful and adventurous language of pirates.
-Transform your boring sentences into swashbuckling pirate phrases instantly!
+PirateSpeak is a simple tool that converts regular text into the playful language of pirates.
+Transform your boring sentences into pirate phrases instantly!

 ## Features